moodrain/moodrain/README.md

 * mini ftp client
 * basic xml transformer
 * mini mail sender and receiver
-* packaging excel reader and writer
+* packaged excel reader and writer

 Welcome for your advice.